Qriist/Zstandard/README.md

 # Zstandard
-A simple binding of the zstd library.
+A simple binding of the Zstandard library.